On the behavior of $F$-signatures, splitting primes, and test modules under finite covers: Introduction

-where $\Tr_M: f_*f^{!}M \to M$ is the Grothendieck trace map (evaluation at $1$).
-See \autoref{theo.TraceTauSurjective}.
 This has the salient application of telling us why, for an $F$-regular Cartier module $(M,\sC)$, the trace maps $\Tr_M: f_*f^{!}M \to M$ are surjective for all $f$, which for $M=R$ specializes to saying that $R$ is a splinter.
 See \autoref{subsubsec.RelationshipSplinters} for more on this.

-In practice, very often the Cartier module $M$ of interest is divisorial, i.e. $M=R(D)$ for some (generalized) divisor $D$ on $\Spec R$ (e.g. $D=K_R$ some canonical divisor).
+In practice, very often the Cartier module $M$ of interest is divisorial, \ie $M=R(D)$ for some (generalized) divisor $D$ on $\Spec R$ (\eg $D=K_R$ some canonical divisor).
 In that case, our interest is on $S(f^*D)$ rather than $f^!\big(R(D)\big)=S(f^*D-K_{S/R})$.
 However, it is then not clear what the right question should be as $S(f^*D)$ has no natural Cartier $f^*\sC$-module structure.
-Our solution to this is inspired by \cite{SchwedeTuckerTestIdealFiniteMaps}: we consider a natural transformation $f^{\dagger} \to f^!$ where $f^{\dagger}$ is the functor from $R$-modules to $S$-modules obtained by pullback followed by $\mathbf{S}_2$-ification (we require some technical $\mathbf{G}_i + \mathbf{S}_j$ conditons on $R$ and $S$ for this to work).
-For example, $f^{\dagger}\big(R(D)\big)=R(f^* D)$.
+Our solution to this is inspired by \cite{SchwedeTuckerTestIdealFiniteMaps}: we consider a natural transformation $f^{\dagger} \to f^!$ where $f^{\dagger}$ is the functor from $R$-modules to $S$-modules obtained by pullback followed by $\mathbf{S}_2$-ification (we require some technical $\mathbf{G}_i + \mathbf{S}_j$ conditions on $R$ and $S$ for this to work).
+For example, $f^{\dagger}\big(R(D)\big)=S(f^* D)$.
 The choice of such natural transformation is tantamount to the choice of global section of $\omega_{S/R}$, which is the choice of a map $T \in \Hom_R(S,R)$.
 Then, we define a Cartier $\sC$-module $M$ to be \emph{$T$-transposable} so that $f^{\dagger} M \to f^!
 M$ is a morphism of Cartier $f^*\sC$-modules.
 In that case, under suitable, mild conditions, $f^{\dagger} M \to f^!
 M$ will induce an isomorphism after applying the test module functor $\uptau$; see \autoref{cor.varSigmatestModules}.
 See \autoref{sec.Transposability} for the details about transposabilty and $f^{\dagger}$.
-Then, \autoref{eqn.TransRuleTestModules} yields:
+In particular, we obtain the following result: \begin{theoremB*}[{\autoref{cor.SpecializationTransposability}, \cf \cite{SchwedeTuckerTestIdealFiniteMaps}}] Let $f\: \Spec S \to \Spec R$ be as in Theorem A and further assume that $R$ and $S$ satisfy the $\mathbf{G}_1+\mathbf{S}_2$ condition (\eg normal).
+Suppose that either $R$ is local or of finite type over a field (so that we can ensure $F^!\omega \cong \omega$).
+Choose an element $T \in \omega_{S/R}$ such that the $S$-linear map $S \to \omega_{S/R}$ defined by $1 \mapsto T$ is generically an isomorphism.
+Then, for all almost Cartier divisors $D$ on $\Spec R$ we have: